 I am a licensed mental health counselor as well as a registered art therapist.

 I have an open and transparent approach with my clients, and I share up front that I know anxiety and trauma personally and professionally inside and out.
 I myself was first diagnosed with Generalized Anxiety Disorder and Post Traumatic Stress at age 12 and started counseling at that time.
 This personal experience with mental health struggles—along with my education, extensive training, and ongoing professional exploration—has given me powerful insight and empathy into the process of healing and coping with mental health issues and illness.
 We need to stop the stigma of mental health treatment, as so many believe they must suffer alone.
 But you are not alone in your struggles, and there are ways to cope and heal.

 A little about me personally: I am a self -proclaimed nerd who loves to learn new stuff all the time, especially the latest neurobiological and developmental research.
-I have been a practicing Buddhist for 14 years and engage in mindfulness and meditation daily.
-I am also passionate about issues of social justice, feminism, and the environment.
+I have been a practicing Buddhist since 2005 and engage in mindfulness and meditation daily.
+I am passionate about issues of social justice, feminism, and the environment.
 I enjoy sci-fi and fantasy, art and jewelry making, hiking, and yoga.
-I am also a sailboat captain who races and cruises the Puget Sound and sometimes wish I were a mermaid.
+I am also a sailboat captain who races and cruises the Puget Sound, lives on a little sloop I refitted myself, and sometimes wish I were a mermaid.